asasvirtuais/airtable/README.md

 # @asasvirtuais/airtable

-TypeScript-first Airtable SDK with rate limiting and CRUD interface implementation.
+TypeScript-first Airtable SDK with rate limiting.
+This package can be used as a standalone SDK or as a backend for the `@asasvirtuais/crud` architecture.

 ## Installation